 If the answers to these foundational business development questions are not positive, management may decide it’s best to invest in a different program, one in which the company and its stakeholders can be more confident that a transaction will occur at an acceptable time and value.
 This prioritization exercise is particularly helpful at companies who have many scientifically promising early-stage programs to choose from, such as those with high-output platform technologies.
 For a case example, click here.

-In conclusion, early and thoughtful evaluation of a program’s transaction prospects de-risks investment and influences a company’s overall value.
+Early and thoughtful evaluation of a program’s transaction prospects de-risks investment and influences a company’s overall value.
 When a product’s attractiveness to the partnering market is well understood at the outset, a licensing strategy can be put in place that fits the company’s goals; these typically include maximizing deal value, closing on time, increasing confidence that the product will be developed successfully, and reaching patients globally.